 What is an NDIS Support Worker?

-The National Disability Insurance Scheme (NDIS) is designed to provide Australians with disabilities the support they need to lead independent, fulfilling lives.
-A key part of this support system is the role of the NDIS Support Worker.
-NDIS Support Workers assist participants with daily tasks, social engagement, and more, making it possible for them to achieve their goals and participate in their communities.
+NDIS Support Workers assist NDIS participants with daily tasks, social engagement, and more, making it possible for them to achieve their goals and participate in their communities.
+Whether you’re in need of support through the NDIS or are wanting to get involved as a support worker it can be useful to know the role that support workers play.
 Let’s explore the role of an NDIS Support Worker, what they do, and how they make a difference in participants’ lives.

 What Does an NDIS Support Worker Do?

 An NDIS Support Worker assists participants with a range of activities to support their independence and well-being.
-The specific tasks vary based on each participant’s unique needs and goals but can include:
+The specific tasks vary based on each participant’s unique needs and goals which will be determined with you during your NDIS planning session.
+Knowing the kind of help an NDIS can provide can be empowering for individuals looking for or considering care via the NDIS:

 - Personal Care: Helping with daily personal tasks like bathing, dressing, and grooming.